 The joint occupancy of the property continued until 1924 when it was converted into flats for family members of the owner at the time.
 During the 2nd World War, these flats were occupied by women service personnel and the brick vaulted cellar, now The Brasserie, was an air raid shelter.

-The building remained in multiple occupancy before being purchased in 1989 by Jeremy and Vivien Cassel who converted it into a hotel.
+The building remained in multiple occupancy before being purchased in 1989 by Jeremy and Vivien Cassel who converted it into the four star hotel in York that it is today.
 Celebrated Swiss designer, Christophe Gollut, who previously designed the dining room at the House of Lords, helped restore the building to its former glory.

 The Grange Hotel was opened on 12 March 1990 and is owned by Mr Jeremy Cassel, along with many small investors.